KxSystems/kx-vscode/README.md

 To export a connection:

-1. Open the Command Palette (Ctrl+Shift+P) and type the command to manage connection configurations for the installed database extension OR click the three dots (…) next to the Refresh button in the Connections window
+1. Open the Command Palette (Ctrl+Shift+P) and type the command to manage connection configurations for the installed database extension **OR** click the three dots (…) next to the Refresh button in the Connections window.
-2. Select Export Connections
+2. Select **Export Connections**.
-3. Choose the connection(s) you want to export
+3. Choose the connection(s) you want to export.
 4. Specify the format and location for the exported configuration file.
 For example, JSON, YAML.
 5. Confirm the export action.

-Note: To verify the export is successful navigate to the saved location and open the configuration file to check its contents.
+To verify the export is successful navigate to the saved location and open the configuration file to check its contents.

 ## Connection Labels